 The Otjozondjupa region has five local authorities that are established through the Namibian Constitution, Chapter 12 and Local Authority Act 23 of 1992.
 These local authorities are: Otjiwarongo Municipality, Okahandja Municipality, Okakarara Town Council, Grootfontein Municipality and Otavi Town Council.
 These Local Authorities are governed in accordance with the Local Authority Act and each has a political head, the Mayor and Accounting officer responsible for administrative issues, the Chief Regional Officer.

-The region does not have a single Village Council; however it has eight settlements namely:
+The region does not have a single Village Council; however it has nine settlements namely:

 These settlements are proclaimed and established through the Regional Council Act 22 of 1992.
 There are a lot of traditional authorities in the region, both those that are recognized by government in accordance with Traditional Authority Act 25 of 2000 and those that are in the pipeline to be recognized and those that are recognized by the communities they serves.